GenomicsAotearoa/hts_workshop_mpi/docs/level2/43_workflow_extending.md

 # Extending upon the Nextflow system

+!!! clock "time"

     * Teaching: 60 minutes
     * Exercises: 60 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Extend our basic workflow to be more self-sufficient and flexible for future use.
     * Explore alternative options for orchestrating the individual processes within the `workflow{}` block.
     * Know how to produce run reports when a `Nextflow` workflow is executed.

     #### Keypoints

     * `Nextflow` scripts can be modified in many ways to make them more portable, or flexible to different input cases.
     * There are a number of built in reporting tools to evaluate the performance and coverage of individual `Nextflow` runs.

 ---

 ## Contents